 Maarten Sap

 I am an assistant professor at CMU's LTI department with a courtesy appointment in HCII, and a part-time research scientist and AI safety lead at the Allen Institute for AI (AI2).
-My research focuses on measuring and improving AI systems' social and interactional intelligence, and understanding social inequality, safety, and bias in human- or AI-generated language.
+My research focuses on (1) measuring and improving AI systems' social and interactional intelligence, (2) assessing and combatting social inequality, safety risks, and socio-cultural biases in human- or AI-generated language, and (3) building narrative language technologies for prosocial outcomes.
+I was named a 2025 Packard Fellow and a recipient of the 2025 Okawa Research Award.

 [bio for talks]